-The signposting is generally excellent but note that some of the variants aren't signposted, and once beyond Verona and Feltre it tends to be very patchy.
+The signposting is generally excellent but note that some of the variants aren’t signposted, and once beyond Verona and Feltre signposting tends to be very patchy.

 The Via Claudia crosses the Italian-Austrian border near Nauders and follows the Adige (Etsch) river as it heads towards Verona and then the Adriatic.

 The route takes you through the Südtirol, and Trentino into the Veneto —each region with its own history and identity.
 The Trentino and Südtirol are two of Italy’s most distinctive areas.
 The Südtirol is overwhelmingly German-speaking while the Trentino is predominantly Italian-speaking.